This is a named option within the Atmospheric and Oceanic Sciences MS.

 3

 ATM OCN 999 Advanced Independent Study credit earned through 1-2 hours per week attendance and reporting on: weekly meeting with program advisor, participation in Graduate School professional development workshops, attendance at research seminars or lab meetings, participation at professional conferences, department presentation of CCM portfolio (summer).
-Write up on activities required each semester.
-ATM OCN 999 Advanced Independent Study is taken for one credit in each of fall, spring, and summer session.
+Write up on activities required.
+ATM OCN 999 Advanced Independent Study can be taken for one credit in each of fall, spring, and summer session.
 Summer session ATM OCN 999 Advanced Independent Study can be taken remotely if internship placement is off campus.

 Internship Requirement